Quantum spin ice in three-dimensional Rydberg atom arrays: Proposal to realize a quantum spin liquid using Rydberg atoms

 When $\rho = 2$, or equivalently $h = 0$, and the long-range interactions $\hat{H}_{LR}$ are ignored, the Hamiltonian of the system $\hat{H}_0 + \hat{H}_{\Omega}$ in Eq.\ (\ref{eq:hamsplit}) is the transverse field Ising model on the pyrochlore lattice.
 For $\Omega \ll V$, we know from the perturbative analysis of Sec.~\ref{sec:perturbation_theory} and Ref.~\cite{Sikora2009} that the system is in the $U(1)$ quantum spin liquid phase.
 For large $\Omega/V$, where perturbation theory cannot be applied, Ref.~\cite{emonts2018monte} found using quantum Monte Carlo calculations that the $U(1)$ spin liquid exists in the region $\Omega < 0.55(5) V$, while, for $\Omega > 0.55(5) V$, the system is in a transverse-field-polarized (TFP) phase, which extends to $\Omega/V \rightarrow \infty$ where the ground state is polarized in the $x$-direction.
 This transition was also studied in Ref.~\cite{rochner2016spin} using perturbation theory, where a transition was found at $\Omega\approx 0.6 V$.

-The effects of adding a third nearest-neighbor interaction, $V_{3NN}$, to the dimer model were considered in Ref.~\cite{pace2021}.
-It was found that the quantum spin liquid transitioned into an ordered state (antiferromagnet~\cite{chen2016magnetic}) at $V_{3NN} \approx J_{\text{ring}}$.
+The effects of adding a third nearest-neighbor interaction, $V_{\text{3NN}}$, to the dimer model were considered in Ref.~\cite{pace2021}.
+It was found that the quantum spin liquid transitioned into an ordered state (antiferromagnet~\cite{chen2016magnetic}) at $V_{\text{3NN}} \approx J_{\text{ring}}$.
 Thus non-nearest-neighbor interactions can destabilize the quantum spin liquid.
 In fact, in a 2D model with neutral atoms located on the bonds of a kagome lattice (same as the sites of a ruby lattice), a spin liquid ground state was found if the interactions were short-ranged using DMRG on cylinders~\cite{verresen2021,semeghini2021}.
-However, with the full long-range van der Waals interactions, the spin liquid ceased to exist~\cite{verresen2021,semeghini2021}.
-Thus it is important to consider the effects of long-range interactions.
+However, with the full long-range van der Waals interactions, the spin liquid ceased to be the ground state~\cite{verresen2021,semeghini2021}.
+While these works suggest that long-range interactions could destabilize the quantum spin liquid and favor an ordered state, it is not always the case as was discovered in Ref.~\cite{isakov2005why}, where the degeneracy of the ice manifold was preserved despite the introduction of a dipolar-like long-range interaction.
+Thus, in our work, it is important to study the effects of the van der Waals interaction more closely.
 In the following section, we will study the phase diagram of Hamiltonian~\eqref{eq:hamsplit} in the presence of long-range interactions, using approximate methods.